Australians' urge to shop, build and buy homes a boon for jobs

 If past patterns on measures such as job advertisements, vacancies and a range of business surveys hold true, Haslem estimates that retail, hospitality and wholesale combined with construction could generate around 140,000 jobs in the coming year.

-That would not be far from the 170,000 needed to stabilise the unemployment rate near its current level of 6 percent.
+That would not be far from the 170,000 needed to stabilize the unemployment rate near its current level of 6 percent.

 "Our clients are always asking 'where will the jobs come from?'" said Haslem.
 "But our analysis shows it is much less difficult to answer the question than is widely believed."

 The reasons for uncertainty seem clear.
 Unemployment has risen to 6.0 percent, the highest since mid-2003.
-The central bank expects the labour market to stay soft and the unemployment rate to rise further.
+The central bank expects the labor market to stay soft and the unemployment rate to rise further.

 In February, Toyota Motor Corp (7203.T) became the last of the global automakers to say it planned to cease production in Australia, triggering angst about the future of manufacturing.